-- To establish a vigorous feedback system from faculty and students about program - Introduce new courses of specialization - Incorporate computer applications and software in some courses - Include Strategic Human resource course in program structure - Adopt case based method of teaching and use case studies of National corporation - Along with researches, introduce case studies writing on local industry / businesses (issues , challenges and opportunities). - Conduct more seminars on specialization courses on regular basis - Initiate formal faculty training for Case Studies teaching method and in scientific research c.
+- Introduce new courses of specialization - Incorporate computer application in some courses - Research chapters should be included and focused in some core subjects - Include Strategic Human resource course in last year - Adopt case based method of teaching in final year and collect case studies of local corporation - Conduct seminars on specialization courses on regular basis - Initiate faculty training for case based method of teaching c.
 Strengths and weaknesses of the program

-All above depends on the approval competent authorities such as HoC, Board of Studies (BOS) of Management Science Department and also on availability of budget, HR and other resources.
+All above depends on the approval of board of studies (BOS) of management science department and availability of the human and other resources.

-Strengths of the MBA 36 Credit-hour program include:
+Strengths of the MBA 90 Credit-hour program include: